squireaj/PRankings/README.md

  - This is where you would define any variables that you would need internally for your directive.

 ##### Restrict:
  - Restrict is what it sounds like it restricts your directive to being used in the way you design it.
-The default and most common was to use directives are either as attributes or elements.
+The default and most common way to use directives are either as attributes or elements.
 You can also create directives that are comments or classes but they are almost never used.

 ##### Restrict
 ![Project Screenshot](https://raw.github.com/squireaj/PRankings/master/readmeImg/Restrict.gif)